RedCocoon/AsepriteSiphon/quick-paletter/README.md

 - pip install requests

 ## Install Guide
-- Download the lastest version of the scripts from https://github.com/RedCocoon/AsepriteSiphon/releases
+- Download the lastest version of the scripts for your platform from https://github.com/RedCocoon/AsepriteSiphon/releases
+- For Mac/Windows, double click the downloaded file to install it.
+- For Linux, in Aseprite go Edit> Preferences...> Extensions and click "Add Extension", then select the downloaded file.

 ## User Guide